-Nagoya is Japan’s fourth-largest city with a population of over 2.3 million.
-Located less than 2 hours away from Tokyo on the bullet train, the capital of Aichi Prefecture is also a great weekend destination.
+Nagoya is Japan’s fourth-largest city with a population of about 2.3 million.
+Located less than two hours away from Tokyo on the bullet train, the capital of Aichi Prefecture is also a great weekend destination.
 Its revitalization over the last decade or so transformed the city into a cool metropolis with modern architecture, great museums and still lots of old-fashioned samurai charm.
+Nagoya made Time‘s list of the World’s Greatest Places of 2023, one of only two Japanese cities.

 Nagoya is a sprawling city with lovely views of the Japanese Alps.
-After you’ve settled into the hotel, the best place to take it all in is the Panorama Salon, located 245 meters above ground level on the 51st floor of the Towers above JR Nagoya Station.
-Then, go down to the restaurant floors, where you can sample some local specialities.
+The best place to take it all in is the Panorama Salon, located 245 meters above ground level on the 51st floor of the Towers above JR Nagoya Station.
+Then, go down to the restaurant floors, where you can sample some local specialties.
 A tourist favorite is the famous Yamamoto-ya Sohonke, which serves all kinds of udon dishes flavored with miso.
 Nagoyans use miso on practically everything!

-In the afternoon, take a 9.2 km ride on the Linimo, Japan’s first commercial maglev linear motor car, which can travel up to 100 km per hour.
-On the way back, spend a few hours in one of Nagoya’s many excellent museums.
+On your first day, spend a few hours in one of Nagoya’s many excellent museums.
 A must-see is the Tokugawa Art Museum, which houses the personal possessions of generations of the powerful Owari-Tokugawa clan, whose lives and fortunes were inextricably linked with Nagoya since the early 17th century.
 The biggest attractions here are the original 12th-century sections of The Tale of Genji, one of Japan’s most famous epic novels.
+Alternatively, visit the Nagoya City Science Museum.
+The institution boasts striking architecture thanks to its planetarium, the world’s biggest at 35 meters in diameter.
+In another showroom, dress for freezing weather — minus 30 degrees Celcius to be exact — to see indoor polar lights.

 By this time, you should be ready for some serious Nagoya cuisine.
 Three dishes take places of honor in every local’s heart: kishimen, which are broad and flat wheat noodles served in a piping hot soup stock and garnished with chopped green onions and a sprinkling of ground chili pepper; misokatsu, which is the local version of everyone’s favorite tonkatsu, except here it’s slapped on with a thick miso sauce; and Nagoya cochin (chicken), which is famous throughout Japan for its tastiness.
 You’ll find a decent kishimen stand or misokatsu restaurant in any major train station or shopping street.
 For a taste of Nagoya cochin, an old-style yakitori restaurant called Torigin has been serving cochin for years (including to members of the Imperial Family).

 Before heading back to Tokyo, don’t forget to visit Nagoya Castle Park (known to the locals as Meijo Park).
-The castle on the park grounds was originally built by Tokugawa Ieyasu in 1612, but it was destroyed during the bombings of World War II, and rebuilt in 1959.
-This beautiful castle, with a pair of golden fish visible on its roof, has become the proud symbol of Nagoya City.
+The castle on the park grounds was originally built by Tokugawa Ieyasu in 1612, but it was destroyed during the bombings of World War II and rebuilt in 1959.
+This beautiful castle, with a pair of golden fish visible on its roof, has become the proud symbol of Nagoya.